Skip to main content

 Step 2: Create an Evaluation Flow

-Here we will evaluation a Function Call.
+Here we will evaluate a Function Call.
 The goal is to detemine if the "model" (in this case a simple code block) will correctly interpret the request and respond with a signature complete API response.
 In this mock example, failure could mean accidentally deleting a valid user.

 Save the following script as function_eval.ts in your .okareo/flows folder created by the okareo init command.